Do you like the idea of babywearing, but the cost of a carrier has you crying?

 1. Soft-Structured Carrier

-A soft-structured carrier is the baby carrier many typically think of when they think of babywearing.
-It is a soft body with padded straps that go around the parent’s shoulders and waist.
-The straps do not tie.
-Instead, they buckle closed to keep the baby safely in place.
+A soft-structured carrier is the most common style of baby carrier.
+It has a soft fabric body with padded straps that wrap around the parent’s shoulders and waist.
+The straps usually buckle closed to keep your baby safely in place.

-A baby wrap is a single piece of long fabric that the parent wraps around their body to carry the baby.
-Wraps are versatile and can be folded and tied in a different way to hold your baby on your chest, back, and even your hip.
+A baby wrap is a single piece of long fabric that you wrap around your body to carry your baby.
+Wraps are versatile, and you can fold and tie them in various ways to hold your baby on your chest, back, or even your hip.

-A ring sling is a baby carrier used to carry your baby on either your hip or side.
+A ring sling is a baby carrier used to carry your baby or toddler on either your chest, hip, or side.
 It goes over one shoulder and wraps diagonally around your waist.
-It is often held together with a metal ring that helps to tighten the sling and keep it secure.
+It is often held together with metal rings that allow you to tighten the sling and keep it secure.

 4. Mei Tai

 A mei tai carrier is a cross between a soft-structured carrier and a wrap.
 The body of the carrier is a structured fabric piece with four long ties that wrap around you and your child and tie to secure the carrier in place.
-With a mei tai, you can hold your baby facing your chest, facing outward to the world, or on your back.
+With a mei tai, you can hold your baby facing your chest, facing outward to the world, on your hip, or on your back.

 How Do You Make Baby Carriers?

 The idea of making a sling might seem complicated and even intimidating.
-Don’t be scared though — even a complete beginner can make their sling with a no-sew tutorial.
-Below you will find projects for every skill level.
+Don’t be scared, though — even a complete beginner can make their sling with a no-sew tutorial.
+We have projects for every skill level.

 - Gather your supplies.
-You will need two rings made specifically for babywearing, 2.25 yards of fabric, a sewing machine, pins, thread, measuring tape, and an iron.
+You will need two sling rings, 2.25 yards of fabric, a sewing machine, pins, thread, a measuring tape, and an iron.

-- Your fabric is going to be wider than you need, so first cut the fabric so it is 28 inches wide and still 2.25 yards in length.
+- Your fabric will be wider than you need, so cut the fabric to be 28 inches wide and still 2.25 yards long.

-- Lay the fabric so that the design is facing down and fold the longer side ¼ of an inch inward.
-Iron the folds so that they crease, then fold another ½ inch and iron again.
+- Lay the fabric with the patterned side facing down, and fold the longer side one-quarter inch inward.
+Iron the fold so it creases, then fold another half inch and iron again.
 Pin these folds to prepare them for sewing.